 - A. "SCHC" or "Committee"-- is the Senate Consolidated Hearing Committee, a standing committee of the Academic Senate which is established by and has pool membership as governed by Policy 6-002, and as used here in context the term may refer either to a specific SCHC panel or the pool of SCHC members from which a panel is drawn.
 [User note: this committee was formerly known as the Consolidated Hearing Committee for Faculty Disputes--CHC, and earlier certain of its functions were conducted by the predecessor Faculty Hearing Committee-FHC.] - B. "Senate Committee on Academic Freedom and Faculty Rights" ("SCAFFR")-- is the standing committee of the Academic Senate established by Policy 6-002, and with functions and procedures described in Policy 6-010 (some of which functions overlap with functions of the SCHC).
-[User note: this committee was formerly known as the Academic Freedom and Faculty Rights Committee--AFRC (2006-2014), and earlier as the Academic Freedom and Tenure Committee--AFTC (pre-2006).
+[User note: this committee was formerly known as the Academic Freedom and Faculty Rights Committee--AFRC (2006-2014), and earlier as the Academic Freedom and Tenure Committee--AFTC (pre-2006). - C. "Office of Equal Opportunity and Affirmative Action" ("OEO/AA"), is the University office described in Policy 1-012. - D. "Research Misconduct" or "Misconduct in Research" mean the same as those terms are defined in Policy 7-001: Policy for Research Misconduct.

-- C. "Office of Equal Opportunity and Affirmative Action" ("OEO/AA"), is the University office described in Policy 1-012. - D. "Research Integrity Officer," and "Research Misconduct InvestigationCommittee"-are described in Policy 7-001: Policy for Research Misconduct. - E. "Committee on Student Affairs" ("COSA") is described in Policy 6-401-III-D, Students of the University.
+- E. "Research Integrity Officer" means the same as that term is defined in Policy 7-001. - F. "Committee on Student Affairs" ("COSA") is described in Policy 6-401-III-D, Students of the University. - G. "Arbitrary and Capricious" means without a principled basis or in a manner that substantially deviates from applicable policies.